Topps Baseball Card Of The Day, December 2017

 AFTER THIS CARD: As the game continued to punish Fitzgerald's body, he began to find more time at 1B and the outfield.
 Let go by Montreal after a tough 1991 (broken hand, .202 average), Fitzgerald reunited with his longtime Expos manager Buck Rodgers with the 1992 Angels, appearing at six positions.
 32-year-old Fitzgerald failed to make the 1993 Mariners' roster, and that was it.

 Mike Fitzgerald debuted in 1984 Topps Traded, then appeared annually in Topps 1985-92.
-He was excluded in 1993 Topps, but the 1992 Stadium Club and Traded sets depict Fitz as an Angel.
+He was excluded from 1993 Topps, but the 1992 Stadium Club and Traded sets depict Fitz as an Angel.

 CATEGORIES: 1990 Topps, Montreal Expos